LukeRykta/RowdyHacks2022/README.md

 # RowdyHacks2022

+Download the JAR and start playing! (you will need 17 jre to run)

-You will need JDK 1.8 to compile!
+If you clone the repository you will need JDK 17 to compile!
 Built using Gradle.

-In your IDE, add a configuration using a java 8 SDK, set the classpath (-cp) to 'RowdyHacks2022.desktop.main,' and select 'mygdx.game.DesktopLauncher' as your main class.
+In your IDE, add a configuration using a java 17 SDK, set the classpath (-cp) to 'RowdyHacks2022.desktop.main,' and select 'mygdx.game.DesktopLauncher' as your main class.